Guikingone/SchedulerBundle/doc/transport.md

 # Transport

-Transports are the foundations behind the storage of tasks, once tasks are defined in the configuration or scheduled via the [Scheduler](../src/Scheduler.php), every task is stored via transports.
+Transports are the foundations behind the storage of tasks: once tasks are defined in the configuration or scheduled via the [Scheduler](../src/Scheduler.php), every task is stored via transports.

 Think of transports like the transports used by the following components in Symfony: